Esri/esri-leaflet/site/source/pages/api-reference/utils.md

 # L.esri.Utils

 Utility methods used internally by Esri Leaflet.
-These methods are useful for converting data between ArcGIS and Leaflt formats.
+These methods are useful for converting data between ArcGIS and Leaflet formats.

 <table>
     <thead>